Community Reward Tokens

 The Noggles Token is NOT a security:

-• A reasonable expectation of profit derived from the efforts of others?
-No, NOGS tokens are not an investment and have no economic value.
+A reasonable expectation of profit derived solely from the efforts of others?
+No, OMF have no claim on revenue or profit.
+They cannot be traded or sold.

 POOL token is NOT a security: